THE STONE COTTAGE...From Scottish Highlands to Tuscan Hills!

 Our journey begins in the magnificent splendour of the Scottish Highlands, pictured at left.
 It's natural beauty has

-provided a majestic backdrop for stone cottages for centuries.
+provided a majestic backdrop for stone dwellings for centuries.
 The lovely stone cottage pictured below, though abandoned

 and partially overgrown with vegetation, is a fitting addition to this beautiful landscape.
 All it needs is a caring